dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/plan.md

 title: Plan for Entity Framework Core 6.0
 description: The themes and features planned for EF Core 6.0
 author: ajcvickers
-ms.date: 01/12/2021
+ms.date: 05/12/2021
 uid: core/what-is-new/ef-core-6.0/plan
 ---

 # Plan for Entity Framework Core 6.0

 As described in the [planning process](xref:core/what-is-new/release-planning), we have gathered input from stakeholders into a plan for the Entity Framework Core (EF Core) 6.0 release.
+This plan is periodically updated to reflect schedule and scope adjustments.

 Unlike previous releases, this plan does not attempt to cover all work for the 6.0 release.
 Instead, it indicates where and how we intend to invest in this release, but with flexibility to adjust scope or pull in new work as we gather feedback and learn while working on the release.